bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 natural numbers.
 If we get another another binary digit :math:`b_{i+1}`, we want to derive a coding function such that :math:`x_{i+1} = C(x_i, b_{i+1})` generates natural number representation of :math:`b_1 b_2 b_3 \ldots b_{i+1}`.
-If you remember from your discrete math courses, it should really just be multiplying the original number by 2 (shifting up a digit in binary), and then adding the new binary digit, which is just:
+If you remember your discrete math courses, it should really just be multiplying the original number by 2 (shifting up a digit in binary), and then adding the new binary digit, which is just: